tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

-## Sending Information Securely on the Web
+## Sending Information Securely
-When you send your login password to your bank, what stops hackers from copying it as travels across the internet?
-Anything you send on the web travels through many computers, any one of which could read or copy your password.
+Imagine logging into an online bank.
+You type your password into a box, press "Submit", and then your password is sent from your browser to the bank.

+As your password travels through the Internet to your bank, it might stop at various computers along the way.
+This is normal for the Internet: any information you send on the Internet could be handled by computers you personally know nothing about.

+So what stop an evil hacker from copying your password as it travels across the internet?
+If they get a copy of your password they can then login to your bank account.

-To protect sensitive information like a password, you could **encrypt** it.
-That means to scramble it in such a way that only people with the **key** for **decrypting** it can read it.
+To protect sensitive information like passwords, we **encrypt** it.
+That means to scramble it in such a way that only someone with the **key** for **decrypting** it can read it.
+If a bad guy gets a copy of the encrypted password, then they will likely have a hard time figuring the actual unencrypted password.

+These days web pages that use `https` automatically encrypt and decrypt information.
+But is instructive to see how it could be done by hand.
 For example, suppose `password.txt` contains your bank account password.
-Before sending it, you could encrypt it using the Linux program `ccencrypt`:
+Before sending it, you can encrypt it using the Linux program `ccencrypt`:

 ```shell
 ❯ cat password.txt